ISISComputingGroup/ibex_user_manual/Troubleshooting-the-Script-Generator.md

 ## I get a blank screen where the script generator should be

 Please contact the IBEX team to see if it is a bug: see [How do I report a problem with IBEX?](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/FAQ#id1)

+## My script generator never finished loading

+Please contact the IBEX team to see if it is a bug: see [How do I report a problem with IBEX?](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/FAQ#id1)